yimbymelbourne/council-meeting-agenda-scraper/README.md

 # Writing a scraper

 Melbourne has many councils!
 As such, we need many scrapers!

-You can head over to the Issues tab to check the progress on other scrapers, and create one if it needs to be worked on.
+A list of most Melbourne councils, including links to their agenda webpages, can be found on the [YIMBY Melbourne website](https://www.yimbymelbourne.org.au/local-action).

+Check the current issue list, or create your own.
+Then, build a scraper and contribute to YIMBY Melbourne's mission to create housing abundance for all Melburnians!

 ## How scrapers work